-We have four beautiful facilities where we provide clinic based speech and language services for individuals from birth to adult.
-Our offices are located in Antelope Valley, Los Angeles, Bakersfield and San Gabriel Valley.
+We have five beautiful facilities where we provide clinic based speech and language services for individuals from birth to adult.
+Our offices are located in Bakersfield, Los Angeles, Palmdale, Santa Fe Springs, and West Covina.
 We provide the personalized therapeutic intervention plans to address your child’s specific deficit.

 DV Therapy provides occupational therapy services to work on challenges associated with developmental disabilities to maximize the individual’s potential with sensory integration therapy and daily functioning.
 We are accepting referrals in all of our four offices.